 Since the turn of the 20th century, the world has been at a war of ideologies.
-Be it the battlegrounds of Europe and Asia, or the Cold War, the social movements, political elections, and of late, university election – the Right vs the Centre vs the Left has been one of the longest fought battles, though symbolically most of the times, of human history.
+Be it the battlegrounds of Europe and Asia, or the Cold War, the social movements, political elections, and of late, university elections – the Right vs. the Centre vs. the Left has been one of the longest fought battles, though symbolically most of the times, of human history.
 And since the advent of the new millennium, ideological affiliations have become even more prominent.

 In this article, we will mention and discuss books about the most prominent political and social ideologies prevalent in our times.
 All of these ideologies have been in practice for more than half a century, and hence, have enough source material to study and analyze: